openghg/openghg/notebooks/tutorials/local/Analysing_data/Working_with_co2.md

   name: python3
 ---

-# Workflow 4: Working with carbon dioxide
+# Working with carbon dioxide

 For carbon dioxide data, the natural diurnal cycle must be taken into account when comparing any expected measurements against our observations.